These chocolate shortbread cookies bring a delicious chocolatey twist to classic buttery shortbread.

 - Chocolate Orange: Substitute the vanilla extract with orange extract for chocolate orange shortbread cookies.

-If you want to go all out with these cookies, I strongly recommend dipping them into melted chocolate, or drizzling melted chocolate over them.
+If you want to go all out with these cookies, I strongly recommend drizzling melted milk chocolate over them.

-These cookies have an intense chocolate flavour already, but adding the melted chocolate gives them a lusciousness and an extra bit of sweetness that helps to round them out.
+These cookies have an intense chocolate flavour already, but adding the milk chocolate gives them a lusciousness and an extra bit of sweetness that helps to round them out.

-Place the dipped cookies onto parchment paper.
+Place the decorated cookies onto parchment paper.
 This will make them easier to remove once the chocolate has set.

-If you want to decorate the cookies, or add more flavour to them, sprinkle on some festive holiday sprinkles or chopped nuts while the chocolate is still wet.
+If you want to decorate the cookies further, add some festive holiday sprinkles or chopped nuts while the chocolate is still wet.

-If you prefer to freeze your baked cookies, layer them in an airtight container between pieces of parchment paper.
-They will stay fresh in the freezer for several months.
+If you prefer to freeze your baked cookies, layer them in an airtight container between pieces of parchment paper before placing in the freezer.
+They will stay fresh in the freezer for about a couple of months.

 The cookies should be dry and firm to the touch - not sticky, wet or very soft.
 Be careful not to overcook the cookies.